Art Mûr

 Art Mûr is a private contemporary art gallery in Montreal, Quebec, Canada.

 History

 Founded in 1996 by Rhéal Olivier Lanthier & François St-Jacques, Art Mur was originally located on Notre-Dame Street, in the Saint-Henri neighborhood of Montreal.
 Since 2002, the gallery has been situated at 5826 Saint Hubert Street in the borough of Rosemont–La Petite-Patrie.
-Art Mûr is a member of The Contemporary Art Galleries Association (AGAC) and Mr. Lanthier has been the president since March 2008.
+Art Mûr is a member of The Contemporary Art Galleries Association (AGAC).